Neotys-Labs/NewRelic/README.md

 * NL-NEW_RELIC_ACTION-04: Not enough delay between the two executions of the New Relic advanced action.
 Make sure to have at least 60 seconds pacing on the Actions container.

 ## ChangeLog
+* Version 2.2.0 (March 2023): For security purpose, do not ignore TLS certificates issues (use parameter tls.insecure for backward compatibility).
 * Version 2.1.0 (April 15, 2019):
     * The number of default counters to return has been decreased.
     * Bug fix: The Advanced Action can now retrieve all the existing metric names.